OWASP/Security-Champions/docs/halloffame.md

 ### 2025

 - **It can be yourself!**
-  *Artifact donated:* Look what artfiacts we are looking for: [here](https://securitychampions.owasp.org/artifacts/)
+  *Artifact donated:* Look what artifacts we are looking for: [here](https://securitychampions.owasp.org/artifacts/)

 ### 2024